mdymen85/dynamo/README.md

 # DynamoDB

-This project aims to help to know a little code about DynamoDB, to know how it works, and to introduce some concepts of **testcontainer** to create unit test with a docker image.
-To achive this I needed to use spring profile to add special configuration to test environment in **aplication.yml**:
+This project aims to help you to know a little code about DynamoDB, to know how it works, and to introduce some concepts of **testcontainer** to create unit test with a docker image.
+To achive this I needed to use spring profile to add special configuration to test environment.
+In file **aplication.yml** from test/resources i added:

 ```
 spring: